First Year Courses

 Math 0863 is a non-credit course offered by the University of New Brunswick.
 It is designed to prepare students for entry to calculus at the university level.
 This course does not transfer for credit to Memorial, but it will count as "advanced math" for the purpose of meeting the prerequisite requirement for first year math courses at MUN.
-On completion, students may enter MATH 1090, or write the Math Placement Test to qualify for entry to MATH 1000.
+On completion, students who already have an MPT score may enter MATH 1090, or re-write the Math Placement Test to qualify for entry to MATH 1000.

 Virtual High School (VHS) or TVO ILC

 MHF4U – Advanced Functions

 Memorial University recognizes MHF4U as an advanced math course for the purpose of granting access to the calculus stream of courses.
-On completion, students qualify for direct entry to MATH 1090, and may write the MPT for entry to MATH 1000.
+On completion, students who already have an MPT score qualify for direct entry to MATH 1090, and may write the MPT for entry to MATH 1000.
 TVO ILC and the Virtual High School are accredited schools in Ontario, which offer courses from the Ontario provincial curriculum.
 For more information visit http://www.virtualhighschool.com or https://www.ilc.org/.